-- On the touchscreen, use the app launcher to open the Charging app, then touch Open Charge Port. - On the Model S touchscreen, touch Controls > Quick Controls then touch the charging icon. - Press the charge port door when Model S is unlocked or a recognized key is nearby. - On the key, hold down the rear trunk button for 1-2 seconds.
+- On the touchscreen, use the app launcher to open the Charging app, then touch Open Charge Port. - On the Model S touchscreen, touch Controls > Charging > Open Charge Port. - Press the charge port door when Model S is unlocked or a recognized key is nearby. - On the key, hold down the rear trunk button for 1-2 seconds.